qzmfranklin/zmake/README.md

 The .exe files are the executables *to build*.

-A questions arises naturally: how to build the executables?
+## The Necessity of a Build System

+To build the .exe files, first, each .c/.cpp file is compiled with `-c` option into .o file (object file).
+Then, a number of .o files are linked into .exe files.

+During the first stage, or the compiling phase, each .o file only depends on one .c/.cpp file, but may include, i.e., depend on many .h files.
+During the second stage, or the linking phase, each .exe file can depend on many .o files.

+During the compiling phase, we call the .o files the **targets**, and the .c/.cpp/.h files the **prerequisites**.
+During the linking phase, we call the .exe files the targets, and the .o files the prerequisites.
+A target can **depend** on one or more prerequisites, meaning that if at least one of the prerequisites is updated (newer than the target), the target needs to be updated.

+The dependencies of a given source tree can be formally expressed as a **directed acyclic graph (DAG)**.
+Imaginably, we the project grows large, a **build system** that can automatically update targets by inspecting the DAG is desirable.

-## The make Program
+## The make Program and the Makefile

-The standard way of building executables from a source tree like this is to use the make program.
-The make program takes a file, by default called Makefile, from the commandline.
+The standard tool for constructing a build system is the GNU make program.
+The make program reads the DAG from a file called the Makefile and use the DAG to update the targets that the user specified through the command line argument.

+In the Makefile's syntax, dependencies between targets and prerequisites are expressed in the following way:

+    target: prerequisite1 prerequisite2 ...
+        recipe

-The Makefile provides information on the dependencies in the form of `target: prerequisite(s)`.
-There is usually also a `recipe` associated with each target.
-If the target is outdated, that is, older than any of its prerequisites, the make program will invoke the recipe associated with the target in an attempt to rebuild the target.
+The 'recipe' on the second line is 8-space tabbed (the make program has been very stubborn on insisting 8-space tab).
+It is the command that is to be invoked when the target is outdated.
+More specifically, if the make program detects that any of the prerequisites is modified after the last modified date of the target, the make program invokes the 'recipe' in an attempt to update the target.

-The dependencies in a project will form a *directed acyclic graph* (DAG).
-The make program parses the DAG, determines which recipes to invoke, and invokes the recipes in a proper order.

-The reader is assumed to be familiar with tagets, prerequisites, recipes, dependencies, Unix shell commands, and compiler options.
+Of course, if the DAG is complicated, the order in which different recipes are invoked can be vital.
+And parallel make, which attempts to invoke more than one recipes at the same time, while being highly desirable because of its efficiency, is hard to achieve without the make program.

-## Several Important Methods
+## Brief Summary of Known Methods of Writing Makefiles

 In principle, one can list dependencies by hand in a *monolithic* Makefile.
 In practice, nobody cares to do that because